razen-alharbi/AdPart/README.md

   ```
 qmake AdHashGUI.pro -r -spec linux-g++
  ```
-* Compile AdHash.
+* Compile AdPart.
 You can run multiple parallel build tasks.
 We used 4 parallel tasks.
   ```
 make -j4
  ```
-* Run the management console of AdHash by executing the following command.
-AdHash has a simple and self-explanatory GUI that is easy to follow for loading, partitioning and querying RDF datasets.
+* Run the management console of AdPart by executing the following command.
+AdPart has a simple and self-explanatory GUI that is easy to follow for loading, partitioning and querying RDF datasets.
 ```
 ./Release/mgmt
  ```
 ## Running Issues
- If your system's locale is not set properly, AdHash may fail to run.
+ If your system's locale is not set properly, AdPart may fail to run.
 This was specifically noticed when installing the desktop-environment on ubuntu servers.
 To go around this, execute the following command:
  ```
 export LC_ALL="en_US.UTF-8"
  ```